ybrahni/wordpress-header-security/readme.md

 ## TODO
 - [ ] Add comments to the code to improve readability and maintainability.
 - [ ] Add internationalization support.
-- [ ] Add screenshots to the README file to better explain the plugin's functionality and show the results
+- [ ] Add screenshots to to better explain the plugin's functionality and show the results.

 ## License